 Sit down and hold still

 Holding still could actually help you, though, if it means meditating.
 And no, you don’t have to sit with your legs crossed, which could be difficult with RA — any stable position will do.
-A review of studies published in 2013 concluded that mindfulness meditation does have benefits for depression, anxiety, and pain relief.
+A review of published in 2013 concluded that mindfulness meditation does have benefits for depression, anxiety, and pain relief.

 Just like exercise, start low and slow.
 Don’t expect to reach nirvana in one sitting.
 Five minutes of quietly sitting and listening to your breathing is a helpful first step.